 Patients on TNF- alpha inhibitors rarely may develop new-onset or worsen heart failure.
 Thus, if you suffer from cardiac disease, disclose this to your physician, as you will need a complete cardiac evaluation before starting this therapy.

 Being up to date with all immunizations is recommended before starting Enbrel.
 Live vaccines should not be given concurrently to Enbrel.
 Inactivated vaccines should be given at least 2 weeks prior to initiation of therapy and patients who are vaccinated less than 14 days before initiating or during therapy should be revaccinated at least 2-3 months after therapy is complete.

 Is Enbrel safe for pregnancy?

 This medication information is limited.
-Patients should use it as a tool to better understand the medication role in the disease treatment.
+Patients should use it as a tool better to understand the medication’s role in disease treatment.
 It is not supposed to be comprehensive and does NOT include all information about a diagnosis, treatment, medication, side effects, or risks that may apply to a specific patient.
 It is not intended to be medical advice or a substitute for the medical advice, diagnosis, or treatment of a physician.
-Patients must speak with their physician for complete information about their health, medical questions, and treatment options, including any risks or benefits regarding use of medications.
-This information does not endorse any treatments or medications as safe, effective, or approved for treating a specific patient.